afsc-assessments/ebswp_2023/doc/EBSpollock.md

 being fished below the overfishing level and the stock size is estimated to be above, and stay above the overfished level.

+To fulfill reporting requirements for the Species Information System, each model was used to reverse-engineer the fishing mortality rate corresponding to the specified OFL for the last complete year (2019).
+This reverse-engineered $F_{OFL}$ values ($RE F_{OFL}$) is 0.508.

 ## ABC Recommendation

 ABC levels are affected by estimates of $F_{MSY}$ which depends principally on the estimated stock-recruitment steepness parameter, demographic schedules such as selectivity-at-age, maturity, and growth.
 The